mastrojs/mastrojs.github.io/data/index.md

 Work with the fabric of the web instead of fighting it.
 Start with the fundamentals: HTML and CSS.
 Then build a static blog, and implement a to-do list app: once with plain JavaScript, then reactively.
 Finally, run a server with a REST API, and learn about caching and different architectures.

-While the guide uses Mastro, the patterns discussed are universal to web development.

 <a class="button" href="/guide/">Follow the guide</a>